-14.6.3 Subject to mutual agreement, the local parties may develop criteria for the determination of the appropriate release time for the development, delivery and revisions of distributed learning programs or courses.
-To the extent that they contain provisions that address release time and workload for the development, delivery and revisions of distributed learning programs or courses, local letters of understanding shall apply.
+- 14.6.3 Subject to mutual agreement, the local parties may develop criteria for the determination of the appropriate release time for the development, delivery and revisions of distributed learning programs or courses.
+To the extent that they contain provisions that address release time and workload for the development, delivery and revisions of distributed learning programs or courses, local letters of understanding shall apply. - 14.6.4 The Employer will provide the necessary technological and human resources for employees assigned to develop and deliver the program and courses. - 14.6.5 The Employer will provide the necessary and appropriate training in the use of relevant educational technology for employees assigned to deliver distributed learning programs and courses. - 14.6.6 Employees delivering distributed learning programs/courses shall not be required to provide technical support to students taking distributed learning courses. - 14.6.7 Employees shall not be required to deliver distributed learning programs/courses from their home.
+Employees delivering or developing distributed learning courses shall be provided with office space and the appropriate technology to support them in their work.